Our apprenticeships explained

 2. Online test: This test helps us (and you) to identify your key strengths and understand if they align to our strengths and values.

-3. Assessment centre: It varies by role but will include an interview, a group task or a presentation.
+3. Assessment centre: It varies by role but may include an interview, a technical question, a test, a group task or a presentation.
 We'll provide more details nearer the assessment centre date, so you have time to prepare.

 If you want to apply for an apprenticeship, graduate or intern role, follow our step-by-step application guide.